Voluntary Acknowledgement

 If you or someone you know has been asked to sign a voluntary acknowledgement form, it’s imperative you hire legal representation.
 Agreeing to a paternity acknowledgement form is a big decision.
 You will have to assume over the financial and medical obligations of this child until they’ve reached the age of 18.

-Call Bacchus Law Firm to discuss your legal options.
-Nisha E. Bacchus is a reputable attorney with years of experience in family law.
+Contact Bacchus Law Firm for paternity attorney in South Florida.
+Nisha E. Bacchus is a reputable attorney with years of experience as a family law attorney, Fl.
 She can determine what the best possible path of action to take for both you and the child.
 Contact us now at (954) 500-5555 to schedule a consultation.